Top

 Our Poetry Time

 The kids all pick a poem from our poetry books or online.
-Then at the beginning of morning time we set a timer for about 5 minutes while we all quietly work on memorizing our individual poems.
-When the timer goes off, we all take turns reciting what we have learned so far.
+Then at the beginning of morning time, we listen to classical music for about 5 minutes while we all quietly work on memorizing our individual poems.
+Then we all take turns reciting what we have learned so far.

 This has been wonderful for many reasons.
-They all have free rein over which poems to choose and consequently have pride of ownership on “their” poem.
-We encourage each other as we recite, we delight in the word choice and imagery (Longfellow is becoming a fast favorite).
-They have such a sense of accomplishment when they finish a poem and get to choose another one.
-This all happens organically; without a curriculum, no in-depth analysis necessary, just pure enjoyment of the beauty and depth of inspiring poetry.
+They all have free rein over which poems to choose and consequently enjoy a sense of accomplishment in memorizing their own poem.
+We encourage each other as we recite, and we delight in the word choice and imagery.
+This all happens organically; without a curriculum, no in-depth analysis necessary, just pure enjoyment of the beauty and depth of poetry.

 Another bonus is that they are all actually learning multiple poems at once, since they are reciting one and then hearing the other poems each day.
 By the time they hear a poem that many days in a row, (it takes about two weeks to learn most of their poems) they almost have everyone else’s memorized too.
-I have been strategically choosing poems that teach principles and lessons.
-I don’t have to say a word of my own, I just recite the poem 😉
+I have been learning poems too, building up my repertoire.

 Total win all around, and it was my 17 year old son’s idea!!
 That makes me happy in and of itself, as he is often not excited about “schoolish” things.
 Poetry is something he has come to enjoy, and he memorizes well even despite having dyslexia and auditory processing disorder, as does my other teenage son.